BIGSTICK: A flexible configuration-interaction shell-model code (updated): A brief history of BIGSTICK , and acknowledgements

 With these improvements and dramatic speed-ups, we had an entirely new code, {\tt BIGSTICK}.

 Starting around 2014, through the good graces of Wick Haxton we teamed up with UC Berkeley and Lawrence Berkeley Laboratory, and especially Haxton's graduate student Ken McElvain.
 Ken's background in the computer industry proved invaluable, and he was able to tweak the existing code into fantastic performance, especially with regards to parallelism.
-Hongzhang Shan of Lawerence Berkeley wrote an improved algorithm for using OpenMP in matvec operations.
+Hongzhang Shan of Lawerence Berkeley wrote an improved algorithm for using OpenMP in matvec operations, and Ryan Zbikowski, a Ph.D student at SDSU's Computational Science Research Center, prototyped and implemented the block Lanczos algorithm.

 In addition to the help of Hai Ah Nam and Plamen Krastev, we would also like to thank Esmond Ng, Chao Yang, and Sam Williams, of Lawrence Berkeley National Laboratory, James Vary and Pieter Maris of Iowa State University, and many other colleagues who have provided helpful discussions, suggestions, feedback and insight over the years.
-Jordan Fox helped find some bugs in this most recent version, and Stephanie Lauber helped find typos and confusing statements in this manual.
+Jordan Fox helped find some bugs, and Stephanie Lauber helped find typos and confusing statements.
+Mark Caprio also contributed thoughtful and clarifying feedback on the manual.
+Dmitriy Rodkin also identified a number of bugs, for which I am grateful.

 Over the years our primary research funding has come through the U.S. Department of Energy, which has directly and often indirectly supported the development of {\tt BIGSTICK}.
 We are deeply grateful for this support.
 Support for this project came primarily from the U.S. Department of Energy, in the form of grants Grant DE-FG02-96ER40985, DE-FG52-03NA00082, DE-FG02-03ER41272, as well as Louisiana State University, Lawrence Livermore National Laboratory, San Diego State University, University of California, Berkeley, and Lawrence Berkeley National Laboratory.